 The hearing committee will include, in addition to the Associate Dean, a faculty member and two students from the School of Leadership and Education Sciences, and a faculty member from outside the School of Leadership and Education Sciences.
 If the hearing committee determines that a serious violation has occurred it also will determine sanctions to be applied which may include: a) expulsion from the University; b) suspension from the University for up to one year; c) a letter of censure; and d) imposition of a period of probation.
 If the hearing committee determines an infraction has occurred the penalty imposed by the faculty member will be upheld.
 If the hearing committee determines that no serious violation or infraction has occurred, it will request the instructor to take action consistent with that determination.
 If the hearing committee determines that expulsion is the appropriate sanction the student may appeal to the Provost.
-The complete University of San Diego Academic Integrity Policy is located at: http://catalogs.sandiego.edu/graduate/academic-regs/
+The complete University of San Diego Academic Integrity Policy.